-The various detrends for GPC1 are constructed in similar ways.
-A series of appropriate exposures is selected from the database, and processed with the \ippprog{ppImage} program.
-This program is used for the \ippstage{chip} stage processing as well, and is designed to do multiple image processing operations.
-The extent of this processing is dependent on the order in which the detrend to be constructed is applied to science data.
+The various master detrend images for GPC1 are constructed using a common approach.
+A series of appropriate exposures is selected from the database, and processed with the \IPPprog{ppImage} program, which is designed to do multiple image processing operations.
+The processing steps applied to the images depend on the type of master detrend to be constructed.
 In general, the input exposures to the detrend have all prior stages of detrend processing applied.
 Table \ref{tab:detrend ppImage} summarizes stages applied for the detrends we construct.

-Once the input data has been prepared, the \ippprog{ppMerge} program is used to construct some sort of ``average'' of the inputs.
-This step need not be a mathematical average, but is used to combine the signal from the individual exposures into a single output product.
+Once the input data has been prepared, the \IPPprog{ppMerge} program is used to combine the inputs.
+In some cases, this is the mathematical average, but in other cases it is a fit across the inputs.
 Table \ref{tab:detrend ppMerge} lists some of the properties of the process for the detrends, including how discrepant values are removed and the combination method used.
-The outputs from this step have the format of the detrend under construction, and after construction, are applied to the processed input data.
+The outputs from this step have the format of the detrend under construction.
+After construction, these combined outputs are applied to the processed input data.
 This creates a set of residual files that are checked to determine if the newly created detrend correctly removes the detector dependent signal.

 This process of detrend construction and testing can be iterated, with individual exposures excluded if they are found to be contaminating the output.
+The construction of detrends is largely automatic, but manual intervention is needed to accept the detrend for use on science data.
 If the final detrend has sufficiently small residuals, then the iterations are stopped and the detrend is finalized by selecting the date range to which it applies.
 This allows subsequent science processing to select the detrends needed based on the observation date.
 Table \ref{tab:detrend list} lists the set of detrends used in the PV3 processing.